Lev-TS/fm-fsfe-v2/readme.md

 ## Nginx Subdomain

-We can create subdomains which is basically a seperate server on it's own.
+We can create subdomains which is basically a separate server on it's own.
 The subdomains will need to run their own apps.
 For example if we need to add a subdomain test to ltscode.com we should add the following to the `default`.

 ```bash

   server {
     listen 80;
     listen[::]80; # IPV6 notation